skyv26/single-price-components/README.md

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**

-### What I learned

-Focused on Style-components and styled-object

 ### Continued development

 ReactJS